Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 	git init --bare
 	```

 1. The next step is to get the contents of _your_ repo into the shared repo.
-Start by `cd`ing back to the project directory where your repo is stored.
-Then use these commands to set up an "origin" remote and perform an initial push:
+Use these commands to return to the project directory where your repo is stored, set up an "origin" remote, and perform an initial push:

 	```
 	cd ../Cats